 Although both lawn mower brands provide you with the best power engine and performance, Husqvarna is best suited for large yards, particularly their 48-inch lawn mowers.
 Therefore, you won’t have any problems mowing in smaller spaces.

-But for small yards with less than an acre of space, you can opt for Cub Cadet zero-turns, particularly their 42-inches units.
+But for small yards with less than an acre of space, I recommend opting for Cub Cadet zero-turns, particularly their 42-inches units.

 Winner: Husqvarna